What are the Florida law requirements for car damage insurance?

 Disputes with the other party’s insurance carrier – if you or your lawyer can’t settle the case, then you or your attorney have to sue the other side in court.

 You don’t have to deal with an injury alone.
-Get a free no obligation consultation to find out Brooks Law Group we can do for you.Submit Your Case Now
+Get a free no obligation consultation to find out what the attorneys at Brooks can do for you.Submit Your Case Now

 What damages should I ask for?

 - Minimum Damage.
 Small scrapes and dents.
 You’re still entitled to get the cost to repair the car so the scrapes and dents aren’t there.

 - Costs to repair.
 These are the costs to make your car look and operate the way it did before the accident

 - Your car is a total loss.
 A total loss means that the cost to repair the vehicle is more than the value of the car.
 Cars with high costs of repair run the risks that the repairs won’t last and also that the integrity of the car may be at risk.
 For this reason, if the repairs are around 80% of the car’s value, the car will be considered a total loss.
 If a car is totaled, you will get the value of the car as of the date of the accident.